matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 `version` == `"1"`.
 In addition, clients must accept either the number `0` or a string for the value of the `version` field, in order to allow for namespaced versions in the future.

-### Define the configurations of WebRTC streams and tracks in each call type
+### Define the configurations of WebRTC streams and tracks

-We define that:
- * A voice call has at least one track of kind 'audio' in the first stream
+Clients are expected to send one stream with one track of kind `audio` (creating voice call).
+They can optionally send a second track in the same stream of kind `video` (creating a video call).

- * A video call has at least one track of kind 'video' and at least one track of kind 'audio' in the first stream Clients implementing this specification use the first stream and will ignore any streamless tracks.
+Clients implementing this specification use the first stream and will ignore any streamless tracks.
 Note that in the Javascript WebRTC API, this means `addTrack()` must be passed two parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.